atomar3333/AsyncDocumentProcessingService/README.md

 }
 ```

-## Mock Mode

-If `GEMINI_API_KEY` is empty or set to a placeholder (`your-gemini-key-here`, `mock-key`), the agent runs in **mock mode** — it returns hardcoded results without calling the Gemini API.
-This is useful for testing the full pipeline without spending API credits.

 ## Worker Crash Recovery

 If the worker crashes mid-job, the job stays in a non-terminal state (`fetching`, `processing`, `validating`).
 On the next worker startup, `recover_stale_jobs()` finds any jobs stuck for >5 minutes and resets them to `pending` so they get re-processed.
 This ensures no job is lost.

-## PENDING

-1. How to handle high worker traffic -> add async concurrency between claim and process
-2. Add active worker count tracking and use it for load balancing